 Mr. Reisman is admitted to practice before the United States Supreme Court, the United States Court of Appeals for the Fifth and Eleventh Circuits, the United States District Courts for the Southern and Middle Districts of Florida, the United States Bankruptcy Court for the Southern District of Florida, and all courts of the State of Florida.

-Mr. Reisman is AV Preeminent® Peer Review Rated by Martindale-Hubbell® and was included in the 2014 publication of Chambers USA among the highest ranked construction lawyers in Florida.
-He was also selected for inclusion in publications such as Best Lawyers in America® (chosen 2012, 2014 and 2016 Lawyer of the Year in Miami for Construction Law), The International Who's Who of Construction Lawyers, The Legal 500: United States, and Florida Super Lawyers®.
-Mr. Reisman served on the Construction Advisory Council of the American Arbitration Association.
+Mr. Reisman is AV Preeminent® Peer Review Rated by Martindale-Hubbell® and since 2003 was included in the publication of Chambers USA among the highest ranked construction lawyers in Florida.
+He was also selected for inclusion in publications such as Best Lawyers in America® (chosen 2012, 2014 and 2016 – 2019 Lawyer of the Year in Miami for Construction Law), The International Who’s Who of Construction Lawyers, The Legal 500: United States, and Florida Super Lawyers®.
+Mr. Reisman previously served on the Construction Advisory Council of the American Arbitration Association.

-Mr. Reisman is a fellow in the American College of Construction Lawyers and is a member of the American Bar Association (Forum on Construction Law, Litigation Section and Law Practice Division), the Florida Bar (Litigation, Business Law and Real Property Sections), the Construction Association of South Florida, and the Associated General Contractors of America.
+Mr. Reisman is a fellow in the American College of Construction Lawyers and is a member of the American Bar Association (Forum on Construction Law, Litigation Section and Law Practice Division), the Florida Bar (Litigation, Business Law and Real Property Sections), the Construction Association of South Florida, the Associated General Contractors of America and the University of Miami School of Architecture – Construction Management Program Advisory Board.

 Mr. Reisman was an author and speaker for the program presented at the 2014 Fall Meeting of the American Bar Association Forum on Construction Law “Bulldozers, Cranes and Claims – Challenges of Rebuilding the Construction Industry” and is the Co-Editor of “Construction Defects” published in April 2012 by the American Bar Association Forum on Construction Law.
 He was an instructor for the Florida Bar’s Construction Law Certification Course and has also authored numerous articles and conducted seminars on various Construction law topics for the Florida Bar, National Business Institute, Construction Specifications Institute, Construction Association of South Florida, Southeast Construction, and Lorman Education Services.
 Mr. Reisman is a graduate of Emory University and the University of Miami School of Law.